-Product Title of Standards or Code of Practice Standard code Price Ketchup Processed foods - Ketchup - Specification CRS 42: 2018 USD 45.70

-This document stipulates general and detailed requirements not only for traditional ketchup made from tomato, but also for ketchup made from other fruits and vegetables.
-This standard is intended to apply to products labelled as "ketchup" made from tomato or from other fruits and/or vegetables, and offered for direct consumption.

-This document specifies the requirements for ketchup, catsup, catchup hereinafter referred to as ketchup.

-Product Title of Standards or Code of Practice Standard code Price Pasta Products Processed Foods - Pasta Products - Specification CRS 32: 2018 (revised) USD 38.91

-Macaroni, spaghetti, vermicelli and noodles are popular foods in the Caribbean

-Community, either when used alone or with other foods.
-The requirements of this standard are set to ensure that the product is acceptable to consumers, and can be met by any manufacturer who pays attention to the raw materials used, processing, handling and packaging,

-This standard prescribes requirements for macaroni, spaghetti, vermicelli, noodles and egg noodles that are made in the forms and materials described below.

-Pasta products used in preparing other foods (for example, canned soups) or included in packages of ingredients that are prepackaged for retail sale (for example, soup mixes, and macaroni cheese) are also covered by this standard.

-This standard does not apply to food in forms resembling spaghetti or vermicelli made from rice, bean curd, or cereals other than wheat.
+Product Title of Standards or Code of Practice Standard code Price Ketchup Processed foods - Ketchup - Specification CRS 42: 2018 USD 45.70 other fruits and vege vegetables, and offe lates general and detailed requirements not only for traditional ketchup made f etables.
+This standard is intended to apply to products labelled as "ketchup" ma red for direct consumption. ifies the requirements for ketchup, catsup, catchup hereinafter referred to as k ade from tomato or fro Product Title of Standards or Code of Practice Standard code Price Pasta Products Processed Foods - Pasta Products - Specification CRS 32: 2018 (revised) USD 38.91 described below.
+Pasta products used retail sale (for examp ribes requirements for macaroni, spaghetti, vermicelli, noodles and egg noodle I in preparing other foods (for example, canned soups) or included in packages ole, soup mixes, and macaroni cheese) are also covered by this standard. not apply to food in forms resembling spaghetti or vermicelli made from rice, I s of ingredients that a re prepackaged for